peejaywk/MS3-CoinCollector/README.md

 Chrome autofill changes the background to a different colour on the coin add form.
 A solution implemented in the CSS file was found here. https://stackoverflow.com/questions/2781549/removing-input-background-colour-for-chrome-autocomplete

+<a name="credits"></a>
+## Credits

+[Karim Cheurfi Blog - Amazon S3 File Upload](https://www.zabana.me/notes/flask-tutorial-upload-files-amazon-s3) - How to use Flask to upload files to Amazon S3